 3. Fresh unique and authoritative content

-Without unique and useful content, your chances of SEO success will be low.
+Without unique and useful content, your chances improving key SEO metrics will diminish.

-Search engines access how valuable your content is depending on how viewers interact with it.
+Search engines access how valuable your content is depending on how people engage with the content.

-So, if your blog posts have a high bounce rate and low engagement, Google might assume that the content is not of much value to people.
+So, if your blog posts have a high bounce rate and a low average time-on-page, Google might assume that the content is not of much value to people or at least for that particular search term.

-Thus, your content needs to be well written and entertaining.
+Thus, your content needs to be well written and entertaining and match the intent of the search targeted keyword.

-However, you can hit a jackpot writing content that reveals unmet needs.
+However, you can hit a jackpot writing content that reveals an unmet need.

-This involves doing surveys, questionnaires, asking your customers directly what’s on their mind.
+This involves doing surveys, questionnaires, and asking your customers directly.

-A 30-minute customer interview can glean significant insight into the needs and wants of your target audience.
+A 30-minute customer interview can glean significant insight into your target audience.

 Of course, customers are busy too, so you might need to offer a reward, whether that is the first peek at a new product or entry into a prize draw.